sodep/test-java/README.md

 ## Bugs to Fix

-*   When you run the project (see section further below), and you access to `http://localhost:8080/`, you will see the column 'Assignee' with `none` values for every row.
-This is a bug in the provided code base because those columns should display the assignee name for each task.
+*   When you run the project (see section below), and you access to `http://localhost:8080/`, you will see the column 'Assignee' with `none` values for every row.

+    This is a BUG in the provided code base.
+Some tasks do have assignee and the columns for those tasks should not be empty.

     Your task here is to fix the bug with as few lines of code as possible.

+## Easy Tasks

+Write an utility class with the following methods:

+*   A method that returns `true` if a given `Task` was completed.
+*   A method that returns `true` if a given `Task` was completed BEFORE its due date.
+*   A method that returns `true` if a `Task` due date has expired.
+*   A method that returns `true` if a `Task` due date has expired and the `Task` was not completed.
+*   Write UNIT tests for the utility class and its methods.

 ## Frontend Tasks